GerritCodeReview/plugins_code-owners/resources/Documentation/config.md

 <a id="pluginCodeOwnersOverrideApproval">plugin.@PLUGIN@.overrideApproval</a>
 :       Approval that counts as override for the code owners submit check.\
+        Any approval on the configured label that has a value >= the configured value is considered as code owner override.\
         The override approval must be specified in the format "\<label-name\>+\<label-value\>".\
         Can be specifed multiple times to configure multiple override approvals.